MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/overview.md

 To get started using Graph data in your application, you'll first need to enable authentication.

 > [!IMPORTANT]
 > These packages are in preview.
-To get started using WCT preview packages visit: https://aka.ms/wct/wiki/previewpackages
+To get started using WCT preview packages visit the [WCT Preview Packages wiki page](https://aka.ms/wct/wiki/previewpackages).

 ### 1A.
 Setup authentication with MSAL